Standstill order issued in Gyeonggi, central regions amid bird flu outbreak

 Officials also launched investigations after suspected cases were reported from a duck farm in North Chungcheong Province, along with another egg farm in Hwaseong, which also lies south of the capital city.

+Another suspected case in Yongin, south of Seoul, has been under investigation since Sunday.

+On Wednesday, a new suspected case was also reported from a farm that is raising 40,000 ducks in Namwon, North Jeolla Province.

 South Korea reported this year's first highly pathogenic avian influenza case from wild birds in late October.
-A total of 33 cases were confirmed from wild bird habitats across the country.
-(Yonhap)
+A total of 35 cases were confirmed from wild bird habitats across the country.